andikleen/simple-pt/README.md

 Another way is to use --stop-address or --stop-range to stop the trace on specific kernel symbols being executed.
-Note that these options to affect the trace on their current CPU.
+Note that these options only affect the trace on their current CPU.

 Run test suite